invoiceninja/invoiceninja/docs/update.rst

 ..
 NOTE:: We recommend backing up your database with mysqldump before updating the app.

 To update the app you just need to copy over the latest code.
+Do not be afraid to overwrite the files, the configuration file for connections such as mysql are stored in the .env file.
 The app tracks the current version in a file called version.txt, if it notices a change it loads ``/update`` to run the database migrations.

 https://download.invoiceninja.com